 - Scenario 1: If no Bluetooth devices are connected, you’ll see a screen that says “Choose where to play audio.”
 Tap on a device name. (left image below)

 - Scenario 2: If a Bluetooth device is connected, music will play through it.

 - To change the sound output from your wrist, tap the AirPlay icon at the bottom left.

 - Choose a different audio device.

 - If music is playing from your Apple Watch, you may not see HomePod as one of the options in AirPlay.
-But if music is playing on the iPhone, and you are controlling it with your Apple Watch, you may see the option for HomePod. (see the steps and image below)
+But if music is playing on the iPhone, and you’re controlling it with your Apple Watch, you may see the option for HomePod. (see the steps and image below)

-- Open the Music app on your watch.
+- Open Music on your watch.

 - Tap On iPhone.

 - Use Now Playing, Playlist, Artists, etc., to play a song on the iPhone.

 - Tap the AirPlay icon to choose another audio device (paired/available on iPhone) like HomePod, AirPods, etc.